Ryan-Holben/Ryan-Holben.github.io/_posts/2016-06-27-the-kings-law.md

 Did his plan work?
 <hr>
-[If you want to skip to the solution, click here](#solution).
+[If you want to skip to the solution, click here](#solution), and if you want to skip to the final answer, click [here](#answer).
 I'm going to take it slow so that we can talk about problem solving methods.

 ## Problem solving
 My students may or may not realize it, but I'm always secretly trying to teach them problem solving.
 Sure, they may be trying to maximize the area of a field using derivatives, or solve some other contrived problem, but I don't really care about that.
 What they really should be learning is a way of thinking, an approach that will serve them in all sorts of different settings.